luuluu75/team-profiler/README.md

    ## Installation

    *Steps required to install project and how to get the development environment running:*
+   To execute tests:
+   * run npm test
+   *

-   In terminal, run:
+   In start application:
-   * node server.js
+   * npm start
    * answer prompt questions
-   * open index.html file in browser
+   * open lib/main.html file in browser

    ## Usage